Whimsy Stick

 Sessions that run too long for overexcited dogs

 Past the 10-minute mark, most overexcited dogs lose the ability to hold the wait reliably or drop-it on cue.
-At that point you are not training impulse control anymore — you are running an overexcited dog who has been pushed past their regulation capacity.
+At that point you are not training impulse control anymore.
+You are running an overexcited dog who has been pushed past their regulation capacity.
 Shorter sessions with clean structure outperform longer sessions every time for this profile.
 If the overexcited dog cannot hold a 5-second wait by rep three, the session is already too long or too intense.

 Mistake #2

-Ending sessions without resolution — the most common error with overexcited dogs
+Ending sessions without resolution, the most common error with overexcited dogs

-Stopping abruptly — toy in the bag, done — leaves the predatory sequence open in an overexcited dog.
+Stopping abruptly, toy in the bag, done, leaves the predatory sequence open in an overexcited dog.
 The dog’s arousal is at or near peak and has nowhere to go.
 That unresolved activation carries directly into whatever comes next: the walk, guests arriving, the neighbor’s dog.
-The all-done sequence isn’t a nice finish — it’s the step that closes the neurological loop.
+The all-done sequence isn’t a nice finish.
+It’s the step that closes the neurological loop.
 Consequently, skipping it is the single most common reason owners conclude that the flirt pole for overexcited dogs didn’t work.

 Mistake #3